SiddhiPrabhu1995/Web-Development-Tools-Methods/StoreInventory/README.md

 - If the sid in the cookie is ever unknown, the services will return an appropriate error and the page will display the login screen with an error message
 - Getting the initial list of items will be a call to `/items` - it should return a JSON object of objects
   - While the page list is loading the page should display "Loading..."
-    - Hint: Before making the service call set the HTML content to "<li>Loading...</li>", and it will get replaced when you render the list of returned items
 - Adding an item will be a call to `/items` passing the name and quantity as a JSON body and getting a JSON object back that includes the name, quantity, and an id for the item
   - Trying to add an item with a duplicate name will return an error from the service and show an error to the user
   - Trying to add an item with an empty name will return an error from the service
-    - The page shouldn't allow this to be tried, but the service can still be called that way
 - Pressing "Update" will call `/items/:itemid` to update the quantity - the new item object should be returned like when the item is added
   - You can still re-render the whole list afterward, but not you only got the updated info for a single item
   - You can use a `data-item-id` HTML attribute to associate the item id with the individual row
   - You should NOT have an event listener on every row/button.
 Use event bubbling/propagation.
   - This assignment does not resolve collisions between many users.
 That is fine for this assignment.
-    - Example: The page shows there are 3 cats.
-Another user changes that to 2 cats on the page they see, but this page still shows 3.
-If you then update with a value of "4", Cats would update to "4", not to "3".

   - Trying to modify an item that was deleted by another page should remove the item from this page and show an error message
 - Pressing "X" on an item will call `/items/:itemid`
   - The page should remove that item